History of Methodism in the United States: Early missionaries to America

+The oldest Methodist church in America is John Street Methodist Church in New York City, founded on October 12, 1766.

 In 1770, two authorized Methodist preachers, Richard Boardman and Joseph Pilmoor, arrived from the British Connexion.
 They were immediately preceded by the unauthorized Robert Williams who quietly set about supporting himself by publishing American editions of Wesley's hymnbooks without obtaining permission to do so.
-These men were soon followed by others, including Francis Asbury.
-Asbury reorganized the mid-Atlantic work in accordance with the Wesleyan model.
+These men were soon followed by others, including Francis Asbury, who reorganized the mid-Atlantic work in accordance with the Wesleyan model.
 Internal conflict characterized this period.
 Missionaries displaced most of the local preachers and irritated many of the leading lay members.
 During the American Revolution, "the mid-Atlantic work" (as Wesley called it) diminished, and, by 1778, the work was reduced to one circuit.
 Asbury refused to leave.
 He remained in Delaware during this period.

-Robert Strawbridge began a Methodist work in Maryland at the same time as Embury began his work in New York.
+Concurrently, Robert Strawbridge began a Methodist work in Maryland.
 They did not work together and did not know of each other's existence.
 Strawbridge ordained himself and organized a circuit.
 He trained many very influential assistants who became some of the first leaders of American Methodism.
 His work grew rapidly both in numbers and in geographical spread.
 The British missionaries discovered Strawbridge's work and annexed it into the American connection.
 However, the native preachers continued to work side by side with the missionaries, and they continued to recruit and dispatch more native preachers.
 Southern Methodism was not dependent on missionaries in the same way as mid-Atlantic Methodism.